OmkarArote/workshop-todo-native-mobile/BuildaReactNativeAppwithExpo.md

 	}
 };
 ```
+**Additional Steps:**
 - Swap HTML tags for React Native UI components, and find the appropriate properties for those components to enable functionality
 - Translate CSS into StyleSheets for each component
 - Install additional libraries to support Expo and React Native (Take a look at package.json)

  ## Packages & Libraries

-Look at GitPod.yml (gets cloud workspace set up before you start the applications) and package.json to see all the packages and libraries required.
+Look at GitPod.yml (gets cloud workspace set up before you start the application) and package.json to see all the packages and libraries required.

-Gitpod.yml:
+**Gitpod.yml:**

 ```tasks:
   - name: todonativemobileapp